vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/04_saMskArAH.md

 *Objection*.—

-&gt; “How can these sacraments be regarded as subserving the purposes of &gt; actions?
-As regards the ‘sprinkling of butter,’ it is only natural &gt; that through the butter it should subserve the purposes of the &gt; sacrificial act, in Connection with which it has been prescribed.
+> “How can these sacraments be regarded as subserving the purposes of
+> actions?
+As regards the ‘sprinkling of butter,’ it is only natural
+> that through the butter it should subserve the purposes of the
-&gt; These sacraments however lie entirely, outside the pale of any &gt; action;—their injunction not occurring in the context of any &gt; sacrificial act.
-So it is difficult to say that they help in the &gt; sacrifice through the man (in the way in which the does through the &gt; butter).
-And unless it subserves the purposes of an act, consecration &gt; cannot be performed for its own sake; as in that case it should cease &gt; to be a ‘consecration’ (which is always subsidiary to something else), &gt; and become a *primary* act itself, and (when it ceases to be a &gt; *consecration*) this would mean the nullification of the statement &gt; ‘corporeal consecration should be performed’ (verse 26), and also of &gt; the Accusative ending in the statement ‘when, the boy is born, before &gt; he is touched by any other person, the father should etc.’ (which &gt; refers to the Birth-rites); and in that case, the sense of the &gt; injunction will have to be altered, as is done in the case of the &gt; injunction ‘*Saktūñjuhoti*’ \[where the incompatibility of the &gt; *Accusative* ending leads us to alter it into the *Instrumental* \],—a &gt; particular result (as arising out of the consecration, as a primary &gt; act by itself) will have to be assumed; and so forth, a number of &gt; absurd assumptions will have to be made.”
+> sacrificial act, in Connection with which it has been prescribed.
+> These sacraments however lie entirely, outside the pale of any
+> action;—their injunction not occurring in the context of any
+> sacrificial act.
+So it is difficult to say that they help in the
+> sacrifice through the man (in the way in which the does through the
+> butter).
+And unless it subserves the purposes of an act, consecration
+> cannot be performed for its own sake; as in that case it should cease
+> to be a ‘consecration’ (which is always subsidiary to something else),
+> and become a *primary* act itself, and (when it ceases to be a
+> *consecration*) this would mean the nullification of the statement
+> ‘corporeal consecration should be performed’ (verse 26), and also of
+> the Accusative ending in the statement ‘when, the boy is born, before
+> he is touched by any other person, the father should etc.’ (which
+> refers to the Birth-rites); and in that case, the sense of the
+> injunction will have to be altered, as is done in the case of the
+> injunction ‘*Saktūñjuhoti*’ \[where the incompatibility of the
+> *Accusative* ending leads us to alter it into the *Instrumental* \],—a
+> particular result (as arising out of the consecration, as a primary
+> act by itself) will have to be assumed; and so forth, a number of
+> absurd assumptions will have to be made.”

 Our answer to the above is as follows:—What we mean by the consecration subserving the purposes of sacrifices is-not that it is a subsidiary